Multivariate Count Time Series Modelling

 This work reviews three main approaches that have been put forward for analysis and inference of multivariate count time series.
 By now there is an extensive literature for modeling univariate count time series, see the recent volume by \cite{Davisetal(2016)} and the review article by \citet{Davisetal(2021)}, for example.
 Theoretical and methodological development for multivariate count time series is still on-going research area; see \citet{Paul2008} for a medical application, \citet{PedeliandKarlis(2013)} for a financial study and more recently \citet{Ravishankeretal(2015)}, for a marketing application, and \citet{Livseyetal(2018)} for an environmental study.
 The interested reader is referred to the review paper by \citet{Karlis(2015)}, for additional literature.
 The aim of this work is to highlight some recent methodological developments and propose some potentially useful research topics.

 Following conventional theory, the standard venue for developing multivariate count time series models requires specification of a joint conditional distribution.
 Then, likelihood inference, for a given autoregressive model, provides estimation, testing and all type of standard output.
 However, choosing a joint count distribution is a challenging problem.
 There are numerous proposals available in the literature generalizing univariate Poisson probability mass function (p.m.f); some of these are reviewed in Sec. \ref{seq:distribitions}.
 The main obstacle is that the p.m.f of a multivariate "Poisson" discrete random vector is often of complicated functional form and therefore maximum likelihood inference is theoretically and numerically burdensome.
-The choice of joint distribution for modeling multivariate count data is an interesting topic and some comments will be made throughout this work.
+The choice of joint distribution for modeling multivariate count data is an interesting research topic and some comments will be made throughout this work.

-Three main approaches are reviewed for modeling multivariate count time series.
-The first approach is based on the theory of integer autoregressive (INAR) models and was initiated by \cite{FrankeandRao(1995)} and \cite{Latour(1997)}.
-It was applied more recently by \citet{PedeliandKarlis(2013b),PedeliandKarlis(2013)} and \citet{Scottoetal(2014)} and \citet{Darollesetal(2019)}.
-Estimation for INAR models is based on least squares methodology and/or likelihood based methods.
+The first {modeling} approach is based on the theory of integer autoregressive (INAR) models and was initiated by \cite{FrankeandRao(1995)} and \cite{Latour(1997)}.
+It was applied more recently by \citet{PedeliandKarlis(2013b),PedeliandKarlis(2013)}, \citet{Scottoetal(2014)} and \citet{Darollesetal(2019)}. {INAR models fall within the class of observation-driven models but because they are defined by means of thinning operator, (see Def. \ref{def of thin operator} and \ref{def of multivariate thin operator}), they deserve special attention.} Estimation for INAR models is based on least squares methodology and/or likelihood based methods.
 But, even for univariate INAR models, likelihood theory is quite cumbersome, especially when dealing with higher order autoregressive models.
 This methodology is reviewed in Sec. \ref{sec:INAR}.